seaside1/unifiprotect/README.md

 ```

 ## Manual Install
 Get jar-file from repo.
-Place jar-filen in the openhab-addons folder
+Place the jar-file in the openhab-addons folder
 https://github.com/seaside1/unifiprotect

 ## Roadmap